-The above scenarios aren’t meant to instill distrust of one’s spouse.
-Instead they are intended as an acknowledgement of the uncertainties of the future.
-And if you have certain wishes in regard to your estate, then don’t leave your spouse guessing, put it down in writing.
-When thinking about how best to tackle your new estate plan, ask yourself questions like:
+The above scenarios aren’t meant to instill distrust of your spouse.
+Instead, they are meant to underscore the uncertainties that come without having an updated estate plan in place.
+If you have certain wishes regarding your estate, don’t leave your spouse guessing.
+Put it down in writing.

-- How do I want to divide my assets between biological and nonbiological children?
+- How do I want to divide my assets between biological and non-biological children?

 - Do I want my children to wait until both my spouse and I die to inherit?